A Parents’ Guide To ADHD & The Disability Tax Credit

 We’re glad you asked.
 To start, we will let contributor Carole Gallant of Vitalité Health describe this:

-The term “ADHD” may conjure up images of “scatterbrained”, easily distracted, high-energy individuals, frequently forgetting their keys and constantly late to appointments.
+The term “ADHD” may conjure up images of “scatterbrained”, easily distracted, high-energy individuals, who frequently forget their keys and are constantly late to appointments.
 Their daily life may seem like the opening scene of a Comedy film, but in reality, the condition is far more nuanced than that.

 ADHD, (“ADD” is becoming an outdated term) is a neurodevelopmental disorder.
 With overwhelming medical evidence in favor of ADHD as a real, medical condition deserving of recognition, there has been a push in recent years to more thoroughly understand the impairment.
 ADHD has a strong genetic component, and its’ inheritability leads to the likelihood of it running in families.

 Exhausting?
 You bet.

 Now add onto that the common misconception that those with ADHD simply can’t “apply themselves” and a person with ADHD might be feeling pretty bad about themselves.

 It’s important to know that those with ADHD have physically different brains than those without the condition.
-Their ability to regulate their attention against factors like sensory stimuli, exterior distractions, and even within the thoughts of their own mind, can be a constant struggle, regardless of the mental, physical and emotional effort they use to “apply themselves”.
+Their ability to regulate their attention against factors like sensory stimuli, exterior distractions, and even within the thoughts of their own mind, can be a constant struggle, regardless of the mental, the physical and emotional effort they use to “apply themselves”.

 ADHD doesn’t stop at applying focus, but also regulating one’s ability to hyper-focus.
 Those with this condition can get so overwhelmingly absorbed in a task that it can create a “hyper-focusing” situation, where they are unable to “switch” their attention to another important task.